rokka-io/rokka-site/source/_references/30-dynamicmetadata.md

 ### Multi areas

-With the  Mulit areas format, you can assign multiple Crop or Subject areas to one image and use them in a stack.
+With the  Mulit areas object, you can assign multiple Crop or Subject areas to one image and use them in a stack.
 This is especially useful, when you want to use a different section of a picture for different stacks.
 For example a 9:16 image should focus on different parts of an image than a 4:3 image.

 Setting multi areas on an image: